AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 +++
 draft = false
 date = 2020-11-21T19:00:00Z
-title = "Efficient NoSQL filtering and pagination with DynamoDB - part 2" description = "An exploration of using data duplication to implement an efficient paginated and filterable product comments system on DynamoDB.
+title = "Filtering with GSIs and parallel queries in Dynamo DB" description = "An exploration of using data duplication to implement an efficient paginated and filterable product comments system on DynamoDB.
 In this post, we improve upon our original design with more GSIs and parallel queries implemented in a Go client." slug = "dynamodb-efficient-filtering-2" tags = ['nosql-series','dynamodb','aws','go']